The University School

 Director of Administration and Admissions

 Ms. Francine Liscotti is the Director of Administration and Admissions for The University School.
-Ms. Liscotti has worked at The University School for 19 years.
+Ms. Liscotti has worked at The University School for 28 years.
 She holds an Associate degree in Administration from The University of Pittsburgh.
-She has one son, two granddaughters, and two shih tzu puppies and enjoys gardening, riding her scooter, and enjoying life with her husband.
+She has one son, two granddaughters, and two dogs.
+She enjoys gardening, shopping, and enjoying life with her husband.
 Contact Mrs. Liscotti at fliscotti@universityschoolpgh.org

 Mary Hoglund